 Professor Sue Black discusses forensic anthropology and what it takes to be a forensic anthropologist.
 Forensic anthropology is the identification of human remains for the purposes of identification to the court.
 Black describes the process of identifying a body, an example case where she had to identify skeletal remains, and forensic anthropology as a career.

-Forensic Science: Forensic Anthropology
+- Title: Forensic Science: Forensic Anthropology

 - Discipline: Criminology & Criminal Justice

 - Subject: Forensic Science, Criminal Evidences, Criminal Investigation